SantRamLAnt/Enterprise-Grid-Health-RAG-Assistant-/README.md

 # Enterprise Grid Health RAG Assistant - Enhanced Version

 ## Overview
 This is an upgraded version of the original Streamlit app, incorporating state-of-the-art features like Grok-4 integration, hybrid retrieval, multi-modal support, hands-free operations, RBAC, and more.
+Updated to fix ModuleNotFoundError by using the latest Pinecone and LangChain integrations.

 ## Setup
 1. Install dependencies: `pip install -r requirements.txt`